 7 Foods That Are Rich In Biotin

 1. Eggs: Egg yolks contain a lot of biotin, but the amount will decrease when you heat the egg during cooking.
-When you consider how beneficial biotin is for the embryo development, it makes sense that egg yolks contain a lot of it.
+Considering how beneficial biotin is for the embryo development, it makes sense that egg yolks contain a lot of it.

-2. Almonds: You can get plenty of vitamin H by eating raw, salted or roasted almonds.
+2. Almonds: You can get plenty of "vitamin H" by eating raw, salted, or roasted almonds.
 The same is true of many other nuts and legumes2.
-Some additional possibilities for your diet include green beans, pecans, walnuts, soybeans, and peanuts.
+Green beans, pecans, walnuts, soybeans, and peanuts are also good options.

 3. Cauliflower: A serving of raw cauliflower has 17 micrograms of biotin.
-Most Americans get between 100 and 300 micrograms in a healthy diet daily.
-Eating raw cauliflower provides the highest nutritional benefit, since biotin is a water-soluble vitamin.
-You can also slow roast cauliflower or use it in various dishes.
+Most Americans get between 100-00 micrograms in a healthy daily diet.
+Eating cauliflower raw provides the highest nutritional benefit, but you can also slow roast cauliflower or use it in various dishes.

 5. Mushrooms: Mushrooms have biotin to protect them from predators and parasites while growing.
-When you sauté mushrooms to prepare them, you get biotin but you get more when you eat them raw.
-Some people enjoy slicing mushrooms in a spinach salad with hard-boiled egg yolks and almonds.
+When you sauté mushrooms to prepare them, you get some biotin, but you'll get more if you eat them raw.
+Some people enjoy slicing mushrooms into a spinach salad with hard-boiled egg yolks and almonds.

 6. Sweet Potatoes: If you're looking for high levels of biotin in a vegetable, you don't need to look any further than the sweet potato.
-They also contain beta-carotene, so it is a good choice for the skin.
-Try mixing it up when preparing sweet potatoes to keep things interesting.
+It also contains beta-carotene, so it is a good choice for the skin.

 7. Spinach: You can get a lot of biotin when eating spinach.
 Even frozen spinach has plenty of the vitamin, with 7 micrograms included per serving.

 NATURELO's Botin Gummies are another fun way to get your daily biotin boost.